×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "We made a discovery trip here in July.
 Loved the place and stayed a month...
 We toured the entire area and eliminated those areas that were a bit far out or did not meet our needs.
 We sold our home in the states in three days which spurred us to find a home...
 We have a dog and two cats that made renting a bit of a hassle so we decided to buy.
 I made another trip in September and we decided on one of the homes we had previewed earlier.
-It is a smaller gated community (7 homes) and we are quite delighted," said one expat in Ajijic .
+It is a smaller gated community (7 homes) and we are quite delighted," explained one expat living in Ajijic , Mexico.

 View More Answers